dimartart/Sneakers-store/README.md

 **Sneakers Shop**

 The study project of an e-shop with sneakers.
 It is full-stuck application which is deployed to the remote server and work 24/7.
-You can look through the assortment of a various sneakers, check their descriptions and price, add sneakers to the cart and create accounts for saving the result of a choosing.
+You can look through the assortment of a various sneakers, check their descriptions and price, add sneakers to the cart and create accounts for saving the result of a choice.
 The link for the site: https://dimartart3.pythonanywhere.com/

 **Technology**

-The frontend part of a project was written by using – html, css, javascript and jquery The backend part was written using python with Django framework and SQLiteStudio as a database For interaction between back and front ajax technology was used.
+The frontend part of a project was written by using – html, css, javascript and jquery.

+The backend part was written using python with Django framework and SQLiteStudio as a database

+For interaction between back and front ajax technology was used.

 **Technical features**